Bring Back The Impact: Drum Mastering

 Solidify The Drums

-When this step is complete, let’s move our attention to the actual RETURN channel in the mixer window.
-On the compressor unit we added, adjust the settings like so…
+When this step is complete, let's focus on the actual RETURN channel in the mixer window.
+On the compressor unit we added, adjust the settings like this.

 Within this setup, we will gradually bring up the level of the RETURN TRACK.
 Consequently, this will allow us to hear the distinction between the clean signal and the heavily compressed signal and blend them the way we want.
-In this next example, notice the drums seem fattened up and sort of glued together.
+In this example, notice the drums seem fattened and glued together.

 Drums - with Parallel Compression